-Setting Description None Turns off time stretching and pitch shifting.

-Setting Description ėlastique The élastique method uses technology from zplane.development, and provides enhanced real-time time stretching and pitch- shifting capabilities.
-The élastique method also allows you to preserve and shift a clip's formants, which are the characteristic resonant frequencies of a sound.
+Setting Description None Turns off time stretching and pitch shifting. ėlastique The élastique method uses technology from zplane.development, and provides enhanced real-time time stretching and pitch-shifting capabilities.
+The élastique method also allows you to preserve and shift a clip's formants, which are the characteristic resonant frequencies of a sound. a.
 Choose a setting from the Stretch attributes drop-down list to choose the stretching method best suited to your media: Pro - Provides the highest quality stretching but requires more RAM usage and CPU power.
 Efficient - Uses fewer resources while still producing great time-stretching quality for polyphonic audio.
 Soloist (Monophonic) or Soloist (Speech) - Provide good quality for monophonic audio with little effect on system resources. b.
 Type the desired event length in the New length box.
 The event's original length is displayed for reference in the Original length box. c.
 Type the desired pitch shift (in semitones) in the Pitch change box.
 If you want to change the event length without changing pitch, type 0 in the box.
 If you want the pitch to be determined by the new event tempo, select the Lock to stretch box.
-For example, doubling an event's tempo will raise its pitch by one octave.

-Setting Description If the élastique Pro mode is selected in the Stretch attributes drop-down list, you can type a value in the Formant shift box to adjust the event's formants.
+For example, doubling an event's tempo will raise its pitch by one octave. d.
+If the élastique Pro mode is selected in the Stretch attributes drop-down list, you can type a value in the Formant shift box to adjust the event's formants.
 This option is only available when the Preserve formants check box is selected.
-Formant shifting can be used to deepen the tone of a voca performance without changing the pitch.
+Formant shifting can be used to deepen the tone of a vocal performance without changing the pitch.
 The formant shift amount represents the number of semitones to shift the timbre in addition to the offset required to compensate for any pitch shifting.
-For example, a setting of 0.000 applies formant correction wit no additional shifting, while a setting of -7.000 will apply formant correction and deepen a sound by 7 semitones.
+For example, a setting of 0.000 applies formant correction with no additional shifting, while a setting of -7.000 will apply formant correction and deepen a sound by 7 semitones.
 Classic Allows you to time stretch the audio by specifying a new event length.
-You can specify a pitch shift amount or lock the pitch to the time stretching. a.
-Type the desired event length in the New length box.
+You can specify a pitch shift amount or lock the pitch to the time stretching.

+Setting Description a.
+Type the desired event length in the New length box. b.
 Type the desired pitch shift (in semitones) in the Pitch change box.
 If you want to change the event length without changing pitch, type 0 in the box.
 If you want the pitch to be determined by the amount of time stretching, select the Lock to stretch box.
 For example, doubling an event's length will raise its pitch by one octave. c.
 Choose a setting from the Stretch Attributes drop-down list to specify how you want to divide and crossfade the file to prevent artifacts.
 Depending on your source material, you may need to experiment with different crossfade types.

-Setting Description ACID If you're using ACIDized loops, you can time stretch the audio by specifying a new tempo.
-You can specify a pitch shift amount or lock the pitch to the time stretching. a.
-Type the desired event length in the New tempo box.
-Type the desired pitch shift (in semitones) in the Pitch change box.
-If you want to change the event length without changing pitch, type 0 in the box.
-If you want the pitch to be determined by the new event tempo, select the Lock to stretch box.
-For example, doubling an event's tempo will raise its pitch by one octave.